kirkins/Twitter-Sentiment-Collector/README.md

 You'll now be able to see a list of search data in your browser at localhost:3000

+The first script will continue mining 100 tweets a minute.
+You can experiment with increasing the speed, I don't know at which point twitter restricts access.

 ![graph picture](http://imgur.com/a/uTxur)

 ![graph picture](http://imgur.com/a/9RxLU)